zdizzle6717/react-responsive-audio-player/README.md

 ###Build
 To install build dependencies, run `npm install`.

 Run webpack with `npm run build`.
-It's configured to continue watching the directory for changes.
 Built files can be found in the `dist/` directory.
+You can also use `npm run dev`; it's configured to do exactly the same thing, except it will continue watching for any changes you make, and recompile.

 If you plan to submit a pull request, please test your changes.
 You can create a symbolic link from the module to your project to make those tests easier.